ZachPengchiLu/Chemical-Unfolding/README.md

 # Chemical-Unfolding
-This code is used to analysed chemical unfolding data, from the module BIOC0029
+This code is used to analyse chemical unfolding data, from the module BIOC0029